 At times an issue may arise that merits gathering consensus from the Foundation community.
 Any Member of the Foundation may suggest a referendum.
 In order for a Member requested referendum to be accepted, the request for a referendum must be endorsed by two percent (2%) of all registered Members.
 The Oversight Board may request a referendum without the endorsement of the Foundation Membership.
 The overall referendum process is overseen by the Nominating and Membership Development Committee.
 A seventy-five percent (75%) vote of all the Members can override an Oversight Board decision.

-The Nominating and Membership Development Committee shall prepare and make available, at least ten (10) days before each meeting of Members, a complete list of the Members entitled to vote at such meeting, arranged in alphabetical order, and showing the name, address, telephone number, and e-mail address of each member’s chosen voting representative.
+The Nominating and Membership Development Committee shall prepare and make available, at least ten (10) days before each meeting of Members, a complete list of the Members entitled to vote at such meeting.
+The list will show, in alphabetical order, the name, primary entity of affiliation, if any, and e-mail address of each member’s chosen voting representative.
 For a period of ten (10) days prior to such meeting, the list shall be open to the examination of any Member, for any purpose germane to the meeting.
 The list shall also be produced and kept open at the time and place of the meeting and shall be subject to inspection by any member at any time during the meeting.

-Section 2.6 (Initial Membership).

-(a) Notwithstanding the above, the initial group of Foundation Members will be established as follows.
-The Initial Board will announce an open membership period that will last, at minimum, for thirty (30) days.
-The Initial Board will announce the open membership in a manner determined most effective in reaching as many of the stakeholders as possible.

-(b) Groups, organizations, businesses, consortia, library districts/systems, or individuals that wish to become recognized as a Member shall submit to a designated e-mail address the name of the individual or entity that wishes to join the Foundation as well as contact information for the designated person who will receive notices and correspondence from the Foundation and who will be eligible to vote on behalf of the individual or entity.
-A brief description of the basis for eligibility must also be provided.
-Membership will not be denied unless it is clear that the proposed Member does not qualify under any of the eligibility guidelines noted in Section 2.2 above.
-Proposed Members who do not submit their request to be recognized as a Member by midnight of the day the open membership period closes must be considered for membership under the procedures listed in Section 2.2.

 ARTICLE III.
 OVERSIGHT BOARD

 Section 3.1 (Authority).